nikzaikin/nikzaikin.github.io/index.md

 ### Yoga poses classification competition

-The Yoga poses competition was a predictive modelling challenge by Google in 2023.
-In the challenge, participants were tasked with predicting yoga pose for 756 pictures based on a small labled dataset.
+The Yoga poses competition was a predictive modeling challenge by Google in 2023.
+In the challenge, participants were tasked with predicting yoga pose for 756 pictures based on a small labeled dataset.

-I took part in this challenge, using various ML techniques including: (i) image augmentation, (ii) transfer learning with Sception, DenseNet and EfficientNet, (iii) model ensambling, and (iv) generalization techniques such as drop-outs, weight decay and learning rate scheduler.
+I took part in this challenge, using various ML techniques including: (i) image augmentation, (ii) transfer learning with Sception, DenseNet and EfficientNet, (iii) model ensembling, and (iv) generalization techniques such as drop-outs, weight decay and learning rate scheduler

 ![Xception metrics](/images/kaggle_yoga_xception.png)